StefanSilver/Dataloop-Documentation/Documentation/annotations-validation.md

 ### Debugging
-To debug the validation script while in the annotation-studio, use Javascript debugging - ```console.log/debugger``` and inspect in your DevTools.
+To debug the validation script while in the Annotation-studio, use Javascript debugging - ```console.log/debugger``` and inspect in your DevTools.

 To see coordinates of annotations in the studio, which can help analyze the scripts work/behavior, use the _def property.
 ![image](https://user-images.githubusercontent.com/58508793/225604778-900bce2b-614b-4431-858e-af6469fe008b.png)

 ### Annotation Object

-When interpertrating and referring to annotations received in the Annotations object, their properties comply with Dataloops' standard annotation JSON format, as [documented here in full](https://dataloop.ai/docs/annotation-json-format).
+When referring to Annotations received in the Annotations object, their properties comply with Dataloops' standard Annotation JSON format, which is [documented here in full](https://dataloop.ai/docs/annotation-json-format).

 ### Sample Validation Scripts
+Here you can find a few Sample Validation scripts that we made for you.
+As you will observe, the first one is the one we used ealrier.
+Feel free to use all of them as they are, or create your own.

 Sample 1 - Only a single annotation can be on the item.
 ```